auth0/docs/articles/connections/database/custom-db/custom-db-connections-overview.md

 Creation of a user in an automatic migration scenario typically occurs after the `login` action script completes.
 We therefore recommend that you do not attempt any deletion of a user from a legacy identity store as an inline operation (i.e., within the `login` script) but perform the deletion as an independent process.
 This will prevent accidental deletion of a user should an error condition occur during the migration process.
 :::

 In an automatic migration scenario, users remain in the legacy identity store and can be deleted or archived if required.
 One side effect of this can occur if a user is deleted from Auth0 but still remains present in the legacy identity store.
 In this case, a login actioned by the deleted user could result in either the `login` and/or `getUser` script being executed and the user being migrated from the legacy identity store once again.
-To prevent this kind of situation from occurring we recommend marking any legacy user identity as having been migrated, before either `login` or `getUser` completes and prior to any eventual legacy store deletion.

 ::: panel Best practice
-We recommend marking legacy store user identities as having been migrated (to Auth0) in to prevent situations like the unintentional re-creation of intentionally deleted users.
+We recommend marking any legacy user identity as having been migrated before either `login` or `getUser` completes and prior to any eventual legacy store deletion.
 :::

 ## Size